williamsmt/ansible-playbooks/README.md

 -------- | -----------
-`deployBase.yml` | Base configuration - installs dependent packages, users, configuration and proxy settings if required `deployDocker.yml` | Includes all configuration from `deployBase.yml` and Docker runtime with docker-compose utility
+`deployBase.yml` | Base configuration - installs dependent packages, users, configuration and proxy settings if required `deployDocker.yml` | Includes all configuration from `deployBase.yml` and Docker runtime with docker-compose utility `deployDevtools.yml` | Deploys a configurable set of development tools and a Docker runtime for unit testing

 ### Roles